 This is the Australian 4WD road trip experience you most want to have.

 Very high on my Australia bucket list is Tasmania.
-I have never heard anything but high praise heaped upon it as a truly unique and beautiful Australian experience.
+I have never heard anything, but high praise heaped upon it as a truly unique and beautiful Australian off-the-beaten-path experience.

-Tasmania is known as the natural state with pristine wilderness areas to explore, overland tracks to hike and some of best fresh produce in Australia to enjoy along the way.
+Tasmania is known as a natural state with pristine wilderness areas to explore, overland tracks to hike and some of the best fresh produce in Australia to enjoy along the way.